 Missoula, Montana

-The vibrant arts community, outdoor culture and an inclusive atmosphere of Missoula draws many culture and adventure seeking travelers.
+The vibrant arts community, outdoor culture, and an inclusive atmosphere of Missoula draw many culture and adventure-seeking travelers.
 The town is also known for its affordability.

 The Missoula Art Museum is free, and visitors enjoy the many parks and trails in town for little to no cost.